 - the workplace layout – the amount of moving of the objects required

 - what equipment is available, or could be used, to help move the load?

 It’s very important to specifically address what needs to be moved, where it is to be moved, and why!; and then be smart about the lifting process.
 Think about how any heavy or awkward lifting can be accomplished in a smarter manner.
 The load and the lifter will benefit.

-Let me know what I could do to help you with return to work issues.
+Thank you for reading!
+Let me know what I could do to help you with return to work issues, especially if a job analysis would prove useful.
 I can help you help your client in many ways!